 Smart Export Guarantee

 The FIT export tariff will be replaced by the Smart Export Guarantee (SEG) from January 2020.
 Under the SEG, energy suppliers will provide solar PV generators with an agreed rate per kWh for electricity exported to the grid.
+You don’t have to use your current electricity provider for your SEG.
 Full details of the SEG scheme can be found here.

 In the case where clients wish to oversize their PV installations to benefit from additional exporting revenue with the SEG, Salix can only provide finance for the proportion of the installation that tackles the site energy consumption.
 The client has to finance the revenue-making proportion of the installation.